Geometric inflexibility and 3-manifolds that fiber over the circle

-Theorem~\ref{qcflow} gave us one-parameter family of hyperbolic manifold interpolating between a quasiconformal deformation.
+Theorem~\ref{qcflow} gave us one-parameter family of hyperbolic manifold interpolating between the domain and range of a quasiconformal deformation.
 We will need to use this result again but we will also need to know that the corresponding strain fields are $L^2$ in a neighborhood of those ends of the boundary where the deformation is conformal.
 For convenience we restate Theorem~\ref{qcflow} as part of the theorem below. \begin{theorem} Let $\Psi: M_0 \to M_1$ be a $K$-quasiconformal deformation of the complete orientable hyperbolic 3-manifold $M_0$.
 Then there exists a one-parameter family, $M_t = (M, g_t)$, $t \in [0,1]$, of hyperbolic metrics $g_t$ with time $t$ derivative $\eta_t$ such that the following holds: \begin{enumerate} \item The $\eta_t$ are harmonic strain fields and $\|\eta_t\|_\infty, \|D_t \eta_t\|_\infty \leq 3k$ where $k = \frac{1}{2} \log K$;

 \item Let $\Phi_t : M_0 \to M_t$ be the identity map on $M$.
 Then $\Phi_t$ is $K^{\frac{3}{2}}$-bi-Lipschitz and $\Phi_1$ is homotopic to $\Psi$;